aniketsri20/Battleship/README.md

 Using List :

-We can create object of below class and store cordinate comma sperate string and hits in common seprated string for matching value.
+We can create object of below class and store cordinate comma sperate string and matching hits cordinated in common seprated string and IsSunk will give correct count.

 class Ship